byhoson/byhoson.github.io/personal.md

 - "The literal meaning of life is whatever you're doing that prevents you from killing yourself." - Albert Camus
 - "Love is eternal for as long as it lasts" - Vinicius de Moraes
 - "Remember, kids, the only difference between screwing around and science is writing it down" - Adam Savage
+#### Honorable Mention:
+- "All of humanity's problems stem from man's inability to sit quietly in a room alone." - Blaise Pascal

 ## Some pics
 <figure>